santiago-alles/prov_quotas/README.md

 Provinces have implemented (and enforced) their own gender quotas, passing quite different versions of them: some adopted loose requirements, some enforced strict ones, some introduced them many years later (Caminotti 2014).

-The first wave of adoption occurred during the 1990s.
+The <b>first wave</b> of adoption occurred during the 1990s.
 La Rioja and Santa Fe were the earliest adopters in 1992, and by 1995, more than half of the provinces passed pieces of legislation requiring the inclusion of at least a third of female candidates in party lists.
 Since then, every province has adopted gender quotas.

-The second wave of reforms, though there were a few early adoptions during the 2000s (Cordoba, Santiago del Estero, Rio Negro), started in the late 2010s, and it is still unfolding.
+The <b>second wave</b> of reforms, though there were a few early adoptions during the 2000s (Cordoba, Santiago del Estero, Rio Negro), started in the late 2010s, and it is still unfolding.
 By 2020, a total of sixteen provinces has already passed gender parity laws requiring that half of the positions in party lists must be women.

 Overall, the difussion of gender quotas resulted in a larger presence of women: the number of female legislators in province-level assemblies went from an average of 6.1% in 1990, to an average of 28.9% in 2016 (Barnes and Jones 2018).